UnnamedOrange/osu-kps/docs/kps_core/Introduction.md

   - Non-real-time input data, such as keystrokes read from a record.
   - Non-real-time reference data, such as standard keystrokes loaded from a beat-map.

+At one time, there can be only one input source.